miracle2k/onkyo-eiscp/README.rst

 Async API
 ~~~~~~~~~

-There is also an experimental :class:`eiscp.Receiver`, which has the
+There is also an experimental `eiscp.Receiver`, which has the
-same api as :class:`eiscp.eISCP`, but uses a background thread for
+same api as `eiscp.eISCP`, but uses a background thread for
 network communication.
 This allows you to handle incoming messages
 via a callback::